bwalshe/java_packaging_examples/README.md

 This is starting to get pretty complicated.
 It works in our case, but I'm not actually sure that you can always just unzip the jars and add the class files like this.
 There's probably a bunch of other things you need to do if you want it to work properly, but TBH I haven't really worked with `javac`/`jar` directly from the command-line in almost 20 years.
 I always use something like Maven to do this stuff.

-## Some Issues with using the command line tools directly
+## Problems We Observed in the Above Projects
 Using bash worked, but even in this simple project there were a few issues.
 These include
 * **Mixing up the main and test source files:** Both `RationalNumber.java` and `RationalNumberTests.java` are in the same directory.
 I did this because they are in the same package and having them in the same directory made it easier to compile and run them during development.
 In a small project like this it's not a big deal, but in a big project this can get very cluttered.
 * **Bad management of `.class` files:** After the build script is finished, the intermediary `.class` files are left in the directory right beside the `.java` files.
 This is pretty bad - aside from cluttering up the folder, it also leads to the possibility that one of these files might get checked into the source repository or some other mistake like that.
 Really, humans don't care about `.class` files so they should be kept hidden away somewhere.